 The hashgraph algorithm is highly decentralized - there are no leaders, miners, coordinators or block producers with special influence towards consensus.
 Separately, the Hedera governance model is also decentralized.
 All Governing Members of the Hedera Hashgraph Council will have equal voting rights and all except Swirlds, Inc. will be limited to a three year term with a limit of two consecutive terms.
 Swirlds, Inc., the owners and licensor of the hashgraph technology, will retain a permanent seat on the council.
 The council membership will be decentralized across sector and region - with no one vertical or country having undue representation.
 The highly distributed network will eventually expand to millions of nodes voting on the order of transactions across at least five continents.
 This separation of governance from consensus is designed to ensure continued decentralization over time.

-Both DPoS and Hedera's proxy staking model are designed to allow those network participants not running node software to nevertheless use the coins they have to influence consensus.
+Both delegated proof-of-stake (DPoS) and Hedera's proxy staking model are motivated by the desire to allow those network participants not running node software to nevertheless use the coins they have to influence consensus.

-In DPOS, such stakeholders are able to elect witnesses or delegates from a pool of candidates - only the successful candidates in this election are entrusted with acting as a consensus node.
+In DPoS, such stakeholders are able to elect witnesses or delegates from a pool of candidates - only the successful candidates in this election are entrusted with acting as a consensus node.
 Stakeholders thus influence consensus indirectly in DPoS through their stake-weighted votes towards the election of the actual consensus nodes.
+As DPoS relies on human actors electing businesses into a privileged role, it has been suggested that it may be vulnerable to the standard issues of political elections - including bribery, cartel formation & poor voter participation.

 Hedera’s governance terms ensure no single member will have control, and no small group of members will have undue influence over the body as a whole.
 When it comes to consensus, the network will expand to millions of nodes, all of which will vote on consensus.